 Making his way with the flashlight, he went into the sanctuary.
 He walked down an aisle to the front and up onto the chancel altar.
 It was pitch black, except for the dim yellow beam of his flashlight.
 The dark sanctuary was eerie.
 He had never before seen it darkened like this.
+He scanned the sanctuary with the flashlight.
 As best as he could see, nothing appeared to be out of the ordinary.
-He took candles from two ornate candelabra on floor stands that graced either side of the stage, then left the sanctuary.
+He took candles from two ornate candelabra on floor stands that graced either side of the chancel alter, then left the sanctuary.

 Back in his study, the Pastor lit a candle and dripped hot wax onto an inverted teacup, then mounted a candle on it.
 He made a half dozen more of the crude candle holders, then placed them around his desk.
 He lit them all and was satisfied they gave off sufficient light.

 He sat down to work on his sermon.
 He could not remember ever working by candlelight.
 It would be time-consuming and laborious without the computer.
 But he found pleasure in the notion to mention it in his sermon.
 It will be a warm, human interest touch, he thought, smiling.

 The minutes passed.
 The day’s toil, combined with the tranquilizers and dim, flickering candlelight, found his fatigued eyes begging for sleep.
 He decided to recline on the sofa and close his eyes for a few minutes.
 He had all night to finish the sermon.
 But it was his mind more than his eyes that needed rest.
 It occurred to him to read for a few minutes to get his thoughts off the day’s troubles.
 He went to his desk for the book Bert had given him.